kristianmandrup/racer-mw/lib/crud/Design.md

 `mw-stack('container').validate-on(container).add-to(attribute, item)`

-Note: See below, this can be vastly simplified by employing a hierachical model to reflect this and then have each level "do its thing".
+This can be vastly simplified by employing a hierachical model to reflect this and then have each level "do its thing".
 Then each layer will have at most one mw-stack!

 ### Adv.
 Authorization